Chewy Monster Cookies (Peanut Butter Oat Recipe)

 If that’s not your jam, then use all white sugar.

-• Peanut Butter – Creamy or chunky PB – it’s your choice.
-I prefer creamy, but this monster cookie recipe is for you!
+• Peanut Butter – Creamy or chunky peanut butter – it’s your choice.
+I prefer creamy peanut butter, but this monster cookie recipe is for you!

 • Old Fashioned Rolled Oats – Don’t use instant oats or steel-cut rolled oats!
 Traditional rolled oats are flat, so they absorb the liquid ingredients better.